taverianov/cloudlinux-documentation/docs/solo/faq/README.md

 ### What control panel can be used with CloudLinux OS Solo?

-For the current implementation, we recommend using cPanel Solo and DirectAdmin.
-Plesk is not supported yet.
+For the current implementation, we recommend using cPanel Solo, Plesk, DirectAdmin or Webuzo.

 ### How can I get support for my CloudLinux OS Solo servers?